 Because we want to ensure that children continue to flourish after we leave, our exit is planned from the start.
 From the very beginning of our sponsorship projects, we work with the community to build lasting systems that will enable them to maintain and build on what has been achieved so their children can continue to thrive after the World Vision project has ended.

 We work with communities to establish priorities and the time it will take to achieve the goals.
 Addressing the root causes of poverty involves building trusting relationships, breaking mindsets, changing attitudes, and providing tools, skills, and training.

 The goal of sponsorship in a community is to help break the cycle of poverty so children and families can step into the future with well-founded hope.
 When these goals are met, World Vision can move on to serve children with great need in other communities.

 Sponsorship is a long-term commitment; however, the length of each sponsorship depends on the needs of the child and their community.
-The longest you might sponsor a child is until they’ve reached age 21, but your child’s age of independence or circumstances will vary from country to country.
+Your child's age of independence or circumstances will vary from country to country.
 Sponsorship may end for any of the following reasons:

 - The community has "graduated."
 The goal of sponsorship is to help break the cycle of poverty so children and families can step into the future with well-founded hope.
 When sustainability goals are met, projects are phased out and World Vision moves on to serve children in great need in other communities.
 This is a time for celebration!